Synonyms: BIIB092, BMS-986168, IPN007

 From May 2018 to summer 2019, TANGO, a 105-center global Phase 2 trial in Alzheimer’s disease, enrolled 654 participants with mild cognitive impairment due to AD or mild AD, who had a positive amyloid PET scan.
 The trial did not require tau PET at screening.
 The trial compared monthly infusions of three different doses of BIIB092 to placebo for roughly 1.5 years, followed by three years of extended dosing.
-The primary outcome is the number of adverse events; secondary outcomes include change on the CDR-SB after 1.5 years of treatment, and whether participants develop anti-BIIB092 antibodies.
-The placebo-controlled phase will run through 2021, with the long-term extension expected to end in 2024.
+The primary outcome was the number of adverse events; secondary outcomes included change on the CDR-SB after 1.5 years of treatment, and whether participants develop anti-BIIB092 antibodies.
+The placebo-controlled phase was to run through 2021, with the long-term extension expected to end in 2024.

 In September 2018, investigators at the University of California, San Francisco, began a Phase 1b placebo-controlled "basket" trial of BIIB092 in four different primary tauopathies: corticobasal degeneration, frontotemporal lobar degeneration with MAPT mutations, traumatic encephalopathy, and non-fluent primary progressive aphasia.
 This trial planned to enroll eight participants with each condition, randomized 3:1 to drug:placebo, for up to six monthly infusions of 2,000 mg antibody or placebo.
 The primary outcome was safety; secondary outcomes include serum and CSF PK, pharmacodynamic measures of CSF tau, exploratory MRI and CSF biomarkers, and cognitive and functional measures.
 During recruitment, the CBS and nfvPPA cohorts were increased to 12, and a one-year open label extension added.

 For all clinical trials, see clinicaltrials.gov.